oracle-samples/oltrain/OL/ol.md

 <table width="1200">
       <tr>
-         <td colspan="2"valign="top">&#8226 <a href="./virt/virt.md">Virtualization:  </a>This page covers lessons on installation, management, creation and other aspects related to using virtualization on Oracle Linux.
+         <td colspan="2"valign="top">&#8226 <a href="./virt/virt.md">Virtualization:  </a>This page covers lessons on installation, management, creation and other virtualization topics on Oracle Linux.
 Learn to take advantage of Linux virtualization and run operating systems as guests within Oracle Linux.<br><br>
          </td>
       </tr>
       <tr>